vbadger7/challenge_twelve/README.md

 -
 Watch a walkthrough video demonstrating the functionality of the Employee Tracker:

-Link to Walkthrough Video (Insert your video link here)
+Link to Walkthrough Video (https://app.screencastify.com/v2/manage/videos/iXlzIwXlPLOO67qheafV)

 **Technologies Used**